naren-garapati/Oxford-IIIT-Pet-Classification-/README.md

 This project aims to classify pet images into one of 37 distinct breeds using a custom-built Convolutional Neural Network (CNN) implemented in PyTorch.
 The notebook demonstrates the complete deep learning workflow: model definition, dataset creation, training, and evaluation.

+This was a project part of Drexel University's Applied ML classby Naren Garapati and Valentina Ozornina, both Data Science majors.

 ---

 ## 📌 Project Overview